|The Black Hole (1979) concept art by Peter Ellenshaw|

-Every Friday I feature artwork from a classic of science fiction cinema.
+Every Friday I feature artwork from a classic of science fiction cinema or television.
 This week's "Flashback Friday" post is on The Black Hole (1979)

 Click on the images to enlarge.